-If you are looking for the best K-cup coffee maker on the market that doesn’t take up a lot of space or do too many fancy things that most people don’t care about then read on.
+If you’re looking for the simplest and most reliable K-cup coffee maker on the market, one that doesn’t take up a lot of space and doesn’t do all the fancy things that most people don’t even care about then read on.

 They are just easy.

-Before we get into the reviews I’ll give you a list of the small kcup coffee makers I purchased in no particular order.
+Before we get into the reviews I’ll give you a list of all the small K-cup coffee makers I purchased in no particular order.

 I figured these would be nearly identical but worth a head-to-head comparison nevertheless.